drburke3/FastMagnitudeComparator/docs/info.md

 ABC9 AIG graph synthesis in OpenLane. https://www.realdigital.org/doc/a39d855f71772426c968c0151112b476

-It is intentionally unclocked for measurements, and can be easily modified for a windowing-comparator for inference field requirements.
+It is intentionally unclocked for measurements, and can be easily modified as a windowing-comparator for inference field requirements.

 The fast magnitude comparitor is second of a series of common, scaleable library of elements